 The number of STCs received will depend on the amount your system offsets.
 Eligible systems must be under 100 kW and used approved panels that are installed by a professional.

-If you have questions about solar installation in Australia, contact Connect Electric.
+If you have questions about solar energy installation in Australia, contact Connect Electric.
 We can help you estimate costs and potential savings so you can decide if solar is the best choice for your home.